About Saint Mary's

 History

-The success of Evergreen and Marywood led to development by other affiliates of three additional communities for low- and moderate-income seniors in the late 1990s, financed in part with Low-Income Housing Tax Credits (LIHTCs):
+The success of Evergreen and Marywood led to development of three additional communities for low- and moderate-income seniors in the late 1990s, financed in part with Low-Income Housing Tax Credits (LIHTCs):

 Leadership